-By planning ahead with a buy-sell agreement, you can avoid unnecessary hardship on both family and colleagues.
-Your business can continue to succeed into the future, and avoid lengthy probate court and lawsuits.
+By planning ahead with a buy-sell agreement, clients can avoid unnecessary hardship on both family and colleagues.
+The business can continue to succeed into the future, and avoid lengthy probate court and lawsuits.

-You've worked hard to make your business a successful one.
-Help to make sure it continues to be successful by planning for the unexpected.
+Your clients have worked hard to make their business a successful one.
+Help them ensure it continues to be successful by planning for the unexpected.